 1. You receive the alert about the important process violation right after it happens, not in the next monthly report.
 You still have time to fix it, to put the document in the right queue, check the policy behind the claim, verify customer credit.

 About the author

 Alex Elkin received an MS in Physics from Moscow Institute of Physics and Technology.
-He co-founded Intelliframe Corp, which was acquired by CNT.
-He also co-founded Altosoft, which was acquired by Kofax.
+He co-founded Intelliframe Corp, which was acquired by webMethods.
+Then he co-founded Altosoft, which was acquired by Kofax.
 In 2014 he co-founded TimelinePI and serves as its CTO.